fredden/bookmark-301-updater/README.md

 The extension updates the URL only - no changes are made to tags, folders/directories, title, description, etc.

+This extension was inspired by a [then-18-year-old bug](https://bugzilla.mozilla.org/show_bug.cgi?id=8648).

 ---
 ## Usage
 The extension is available for [Firefox](https://addons.mozilla.org/EN-US/firefox/addon/bookmark-301-updater/) and [Chrome](https://chrome.google.com/webstore/detail/llmjpphjhkiglbpmfhpijfdjgmjlgcjo).